Frequently Asked Questions for students considering the Integrative Engineering program

 Q. I am interested in robotics.
 How do I choose between Integrative Engineering with a focus in robotics and Mechanical Engineering or Electrical & Computer Engineering?

 A. You will have the opportunity to work with faculty on robotics-related projects regardless of whether you choose ECE, ME, or Integrative Engineering.
 However, there are a few key differences between the degrees that may inform your choice.
 If you aren’t sure whether robotics is really your primary interest, but it is one of a few possible career options you’re considering, you may want to consider either the ECE or ME degrees.
 An ME or ECE degree will prepare you well for industry in a variety of fields, including robotics, and will also prepare you well for graduate school.
 You might want to choose ECE if your interests include robotics, but are more broadly centered on electronics or software.
 If your interests include robotics, but are more broadly centered on mechanisms, manufacturing, or physics, ME might be a better choice.
-If your interest is primarily in robotics, and you are most interested in how robots fit in to fields across and outside of engineering, then integrative engineering with a focus in robotics is probably better suited for you.
+If your interest is primarily in robotics systems, and you are most interested in how robots fit in to fields across and outside of engineering, then integrative engineering with a focus in robotics is probably better suited for you.
 The degree will allow you to develop a broad background in the fundamentals that make robots “tick,” and you will be able to focus your later coursework on how robots can be integrated into systems that cross the boundaries of ECE, ME, and the other discipline-specific programs.
 This will be done in consultation with your advisor and through lists of approved electives in the robotics concentration.

 Q. What if I change my mind and want to switch out of the program?